yalmip/yalmip.github.io/_posts/inside/2021-05-13-debuggingnonsymmetricsquare.md

 date: 2017-09-21
 ---

-One of the most common mistakes
-A very common problem is complaints in the solver about numerical problems, or other diagnostic codes which indicate issues solving the problem.
-There are many possible causes for this, from benign issues causing minor warnings in the solver, to completely disastrous problems in the model.
+One of the most common mistakes found when users face infeasibility or unexpected solutions is unintended definition of linear inequalities instead of semidefinite constraints.
+This is so common that YALMP now tries to detect these errors and warns about them.

 ## Incorrect definition of variables